 However, “Trump Attacks BMW and Mercedes, but Auto Industry Is a Complex Target,” (New York Times, January 16, 2017), notes many Mercedes, BMW, and VW cars sold in America are made in America by U.S. workers.
 And General Motors now sells more cars in China than in the U.S. Many GM and Fords sold in the U.S. are made in Canada or Mexico, and others with parts from factories in Canada and Mexico.

-Auto makers, like most other manufacturing firms, plus most technology industry have deep and wide supply chains drawing parts from factories, laborers, and technical expertise distributed around the world.
-That may sound like “globalism” but benefits both consumers and producers in the U.S. and around the world.
+Auto makers, like other manufacturing firms and most tech firms have complex supply chains drawing parts from factories, laborers, and technical expertise distributed around the world.
+That may sound like “globalism” but it benefits both consumers and producers in the U.S. and other countries.

 Let’s turn to another global business: sports.
 Soccer, basketball, and other sports have global teams with top players from around the world.
-Every so often international competitions take place like the World Cup and Olympics.
+Every so often international competitions take place, but biggest being the World Cup and Olympics.

-There can be a natural kind of nationalism, a sense of national pride in feeling proud of successful companies as well as World Cup teams and Olympic winners.
+There can be a natural kind of nationalism, a sense of national pride in knowing successful companies as well as World Cup teams and Olympic winners are from your country.
 Samsung, LG, Kia make high-quality goods sold around the world and provide profits as well as employment for South Koreans.
 Honda, Toyota, Nissan and Subaru produce excellent automobiles popular around the world.
-All these companies are global and can also be a source of national accomplishment for South Korea, a country devastated by the Korean War just over fifty years ago.
+All these companies are global and can provide a sense of national accomplishment for South Korea and Japan, countries devastated and impoverished by wars (the Korean War and World War II).